huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 In this section, we will quickly go over what data is allowed to be used as training data, what kind of data preprocessing is allowed be used, and how the model should be evaluated.

 To make it very simple regarding the first point: **All data except the official common voice `test` data set can be used as training data**.
-For models trained on a language that is not included in Common Voice, the author of the model is responsible to leave a reasonable amount of data for evaluation.
+For models trained in a language that is not included in Common Voice, the author of the model is responsible to leave a reasonable amount of data for evaluation.

 Second, the rules regarding the preprocessing are not that as straight-forward.
 It is allowed (and recommended) to